Home / Services / Built-Up Roofing

 Existing BUR at End of Service Life

-30+ year old BUR systems showing widespread deterioration typically need replacement.
-Decision: another BUR system, conversion to single-ply, or coating restoration.
+30+ year old BUR systems with widespread deterioration need replacement.
+Decision: another BUR system, conversion to single-ply, or coating restoration — we evaluate honestly.

 02

-Buildings with significant rooftop foot traffic (HVAC service, rooftop equipment, occupied rooftop space) benefit from BUR durability.
+Buildings with significant rooftop foot traffic — HVAC service, rooftop equipment, occupied rooftop space, regular tenant access — get measurably longer service life from BUR than from single-ply alternatives.

 03